near/nearcore/docs/practices/testing/README.md

 4. The general rule of thumb for a reviewer is to first review the tests, and ensure that they can convince themselves that the code change that passes the tests must be correct.
 Only then the code should be reviewed.
-5. Have the assertions in the tests as specific as possible.
+5. Have the assertions in the tests as specific as possible, however do not make the tests change-detectors of the concrete implementation.
+   (assert only properties which are required for correctness).
    For example, do not do `assert!(result.is_err())`, expect the specific error instead.

 # Tests hierarchy